github-fun/commands/3-branches.md

 You can check that your changes made it to remote by looking on your GitHub profile in the repo you created.

 ### Bonus Step
-If you have extra time, delete your "new" branch to clean up.
+If you have extra time, delete your new branch to clean up.
 Make sure you are on the master branch with `git branch` (or change to master with `git checkout master`) because you cannot delete a branch you're currently on.
 Then delete the other branch with `git branch -d my-new-branch`.
 Check that the delete worked by using `git branch` to list all local branches.